OpenTTD/grfcodec/README.txt

 off when -a/--auto-correct is seen, NFORenum will behave as if the option --beautify=convertonly+ immediately followed it on the command line.
 You are free to turn the beautifier back off, which is useful for doing dry runs of the auto-corrector.
-If you want to do this, -ab- is one of the many command line arguments that can be used.
-Add a --lock if you want to be sure that no
-@@BEAUTIFY commands from the NFO will cause the autocorrecter to make corrections.
+If you want to do this, -aab- is one of the many command line arguments that can be used.
+(NOTE: -ab- -a should not be used.
+The second -a will turn the beautifier back on again, which is almost certainly not what you wanted.)
+Add a --lock if you want to be sure that no @@BEAUTIFY commands from the NFO will cause the autocorrecter to make corrections.

 --------------------------------------------------------------------------